lookagit/realtime-chat/README.md

 # realtime-chat
 ## Express server on heroku
 ## Pusher.com Account
-## Realtime chat with express react-native and pusher
+## Realtime chat with express, react-native and pusher